MissingCore/Music/README.md

 > Why is loading the app slow?

-Refer to the [performance section](#performance) of this README.
+Read the [How Are Tracks Indexed?](./docs/how-are-tracks-indexed.md) documentation to see how the app saves tracks.

 > How do I add music to the app?
 Why are my music files not displayed?

-Read the [Where Are Tracks Found? document](./docs/where-are-tracks-found.md) to see how Music find tracks.
+Read the [Where Are Tracks Found?](./docs/where-are-tracks-found.md) documentation to see how the app find tracks.

 You can look [here](https://developer.android.com/media/platform/supported-formats#audio-formats) for the list of supported audio files & metadata formats from the Android documentation.